|Nutrition Facts (per serving)|

-The snow honey is a simple and lovely cocktail recipe that spikes warm milk with Cognac.
-It's a soothing mixed drink that is a perfect nightcap and sure to bring a little comfort to your evening on a chilly evening.
+The snow honey is a simple and lovely cocktail recipe that spikes warm milk with cognac.
+It's a soothing mixed drink that is a perfect nightcap and sure to bring a little comfort to a chilly evening.

 Gather the ingredients.

 - While heating the milk, pour hot water into your coffee mug so it warms up.
-Dump it out before mixing the drink.
+Discard it before mixing the drink.

 - If you're going to use a glass, make sure it's made of thick glass that can withstand heat.
 Irish coffee glasses are designed specifically for this type of drink.